AnneKammenhed/togetherinlund/README.md

 I tried to generate a favicon for my website to make the Lighthouse picture look better, but I ran out of time.
 Hopefully there will be time for the next project!

 <h3>Bugs</h3>
-I ran the W3C HTML Validator and W3C CSS Validator (Jigsaw) a number of times and there was a couple of issued that I wasn't able to correct.
-For the hero image the W3C HTML Validator sais "Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed." althoug I added a div-element so the section.
-I tried different options for the link to youtube.
-The W3C HTML Validator sais that "The frameborder attribute on the iframe element is obsolete."
-However I was not able to fix it so the link is still in html.

-The W3C CSS Validator came back with a warning about the imported fonts.

 When working with the media queries, the header element shows a gap that I wasn't able to fix on screen sizes 1200px and less:

 <img src="assets/images/glappuppevanster.JPG" alt="upper left corner of site when screen size under 1200px">